kwypchlo/portal-metrics/README.md

 used to perform tasks like collecting a list of IP addresses responsible for uploading malicious content such as malware or phishing applications.

+#### Eventual TODOs:

++ We should grab the server list from a portal API.
+We can use either an environment variable or some input parameter to specify the portal, and then we can get the server list from its API.
++ We should get the list of evil skylinks from the portal API.
+This is going to require authentication, as we need the exposed skylinks as opposed to the shielded ones.
+There might be some way to modify the nginx logs so that going forward it actually is sufficient to grab only the hidden skylinks, which would remove the need for auth

 ## Server Setup

 To get started, run `make dependencies`.
 You will need go 1.16 or later for this